A lot of dog owners would like to feed their dogs raw dog food but can’t afford it.

 My dog eats raw dog food

-Ace is doing great on 100 percent raw food.
+Ace did great on 100 percent raw food.
 I am a true believer in feeding dogs and cats raw!
-Ace has eaten mostly raw chicken but he’s also been eating some raw beef.
-I’m seriously thinking of switching my cats over to raw as well.
+Ace ate mostly raw chicken but he also ate some raw beef.

-Here are some of the changes I noticed since switching Ace to raw food:
+Here are some of the changes I noticed when I switched Ace to raw food:

 - Fewer ear infections

 - Less poop!